Ganga Action Plan

 The pace of implementation of GAP was quite slow since against 65 STP (Sewage Treatment Plant) under the plan, only 44 could be completed by the end of March 2004.
 Delays were ranging from 14 to 65 months in the completion of STPs.
 There was a considerable mismatch between interception and diversion devices provided and sewage treatment plants constructed to contain the pollution load of the river Ganga.

-While GAP was still in progress, Central Ganga Authority in February 1991 realised that the completed works under GAP Phase-I would not give desired results unless pollution abatement works in remaining towns of Ganga and its important tributaries were also immediately taken up.
+While GAP was still in progress, Central Ganga Authority in February 1991 realised that the completed works under GAP Phase-I would not give desired results unless pollution abatement works in the remaining towns of Ganga and its important tributaries were also immediately taken up.
 Central Ganga Authority decided in February 1991 to take up Phase-II of GAP subject to the condition of 50 per cent the cost of the schemes would be borne by the concerned state government.
-There was considerable delay in completion of schemes due to various local and regional constraints in cost escalation and time overruns.
+There was considerable delay in the completion of schemes due to various local and regional constraints in cost escalation and time overruns.
 This change in financial planning also created a delay in the implementation of the GAP.

 The delays were attributable to problems in land acquisition, court injunctions, increase in the scope of work by the contractors etc. STPs performed below their capacity and thus could not operate at the optimum level of installed capacity; leave alone the achievement of the desired level of norms and standards.